Class 10 Exam > Class 10 Notes > English Grammar Advanced > Detailed Notes: Subject-Verb Concord

 • This imported cutlery is very costly.

-• His clothing consists of a bullet-proof jacket, a blue pair of trousers and some other items.
+• His clothing consists of a bulletproof jacket, a pair of blue trousers and some other items.

-15. Some nouns which appear to be plural in form when preceded by a pair of take a singular verb, for example, shoes, scissors, trousers, etc.
+15. Some nouns which appear to be plural in form when preceded by a pair take a singular verb, for example, shoes, scissors, trousers, etc.

 • A pair of scissors was taken out of the drawer.